Upgrade Firewalls in a Chassis Cluster Using ICU

 request system software abort in-service-upgrade

-To recover from the chassis cluster inconsistent state, perform the following actions sequentially on the secondary node:
+To recover and restore consistency in the chassis cluster, perform the following actions sequentially on the secondary node:

 You must execute the above steps sequentially to complete the recovery process and avoid cluster instability.